emacs-eask/cli/docs/content/Getting-Started/Commands-and-options/_index.en.md

 ## 🔍 eask package-directory

-Print path to package directory, where all dependencies are installed.
+Print the path to package directory, where all dependencies are installed.

 ```sh
 eask [GLOBAL-OPTIONS] package-directory